 SCHOOL AND DISTRICT ACCOUNTABILITY REPORTS

 The most recent School and District Accountability Reports are always available at the link below.
-2015 Wisconsin Act 20 prohibits the Department of Public Instruction from issuing accountability reports based on data from the 2014-15 school year.
-The most recent accountability reports are the 2013-14 school year reports.
+The most recent accountability reports are the 2015-16 school year reports.

-In the Fond du Lac School District, all of our schools meet expectations, two schools exceeded expectations, and one school significantly exceeded expectations based on the 2013-14 data.
+In the Fond du Lac School District, the District report card received the exceeds expectations designation, one school meets few expectations, five of our schools meet expectations, seven schools exceeded expectations, and two schools significantly exceeded expectations based on the 2015-16 data.

 NOTICE OF SPECIAL NEEDS VOUCHER PROGRAM